 The newest printer build is coming along nicely.
 We decided to explore the CoreXY motion system.
 There’s still much work to be done along with some design decisions/changes to make.

 The whole idea is to build a printer that has:

-- All Metal or Printable
+- All Metal Parts or 3D Printed

 There’s a lot of wasted space at the moment when you compare print area to the actual size of the build.
 The extra length and width gives me room to make more adjustments as the design process moves forward.
 It’s easier to cut extrusions and material then re buy or remake parts.
 At the moment the current build volume is about 350mm x 350mm x 350mm.
 After we make next set adjustments and assemble the next updates we’ll be looking at 400mm and a 500mm build plate.